InQuicker/ktmpl/README.md

 Make sure Cargo's bin directory is added to your PATH environment variable.

+## Development

+To package the current release for distribution, update `TAG` in the Makefile and then run `make`.
+Release artifacts will be written to the `dist` directory.
+Docker images for `inquicker/ktmpl` and `inquicker/ktmpl:$TAG` will be created, but you must push them manually.
+Your GPG secret key will be required to sign `sha256sums.txt`.

 ## Legal

 ktmpl is released under the MIT license.
 See `LICENSE` for details.